enkidevs/curriculum/lua/roblox-studio/understanding-studio/studio-interface.md

 ---
 ## Revision

-The services found in the explorer tab are organized in a ???

-- Hierarchical system.
-- A spiderweb-like system.
-- A linear system.
+??? displays the available services.

+- 'The explorer tab found in the view interface'
+- 'The view tab'
+- 'The game settings in the home tab'
+- 'The advanced settings in the models tab'

 ---